TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms 2016 was 2nd warmest year on record for U.S. 15 weather and climate disasters caused 138 deaths, $46B in damages AROUND NOAA // Every Full Moon video: Watch 'Animals of the Ice' What are atmospheric rivers?
-Periods of greater Atlantic hurricane activity linked to weaker U.S. landfalls
+Enter Search Terms 2016 marks three consecutive years of record warmth for the globe AROUND NOAA // 2016 was 2nd warmest year on record for U.S. Climate change to shift global pattern of mild weather Every Full Moon video: Watch 'Animals of the Ice'

 *   About our agency
 *   News and features